 While leading teaching and learning in rural school districts comes with some very specific challenges, opportunities also exist at the same time.
 Rural districts have unique opportunities due to their smaller size.
 They can be nimbler and school leaders often have more ownership of the schools.
 Rural districts often have strong community involvement.
 Teacher retention is strong.
 Many times, teachers teach in the same town—or even in the same schools—where they themselves were once students.

-In this edWebinar two rural school district superintendents join CoSN’s Project Director for Rural Initiatives in examining the challenges and opportunities that are unique to rural school districts when moving forward with technology tools—both for learning and for running a school district.
-Real-world strategies will be shared along with an overview of resources available to support the work of school leaders in rural school districts.
+In this edWebinar three rural school district superintendents examine the challenges and opportunities that are unique to rural school districts when moving forward with technology tools—both for learning and for running a school district.
+Real-world strategies are shared along with an overview of resources available to support the work of school leaders in rural school districts.